saltstack/salt/doc/topics/ssh/roster.rst

 Salt Rosters
 ============

-Salt rosters are plugabble systems added in Salt 0.17.0 to facilitate the ``salt-ssh`` system.
+Salt rosters are plugable systems added in Salt 0.17.0 to facilitate the ``salt-ssh`` system.
 The roster system was created because ``salt-ssh`` needs a means to identify which systems need to be targetted for execution.